-In January 2022, La Liga Nacional e Futbol Profesional, (La Liga) a legal entity registered in Spain holding the international audiovisual rights of the matches of the first and second divisions of the Spanish football league, filed an application in Court requesting the issue of warrants of prohibitory injunction against the three largest IAS providers, Melita Limited ('Melita'), GO plc ('GO') and Epic Communications Limited ('Epic').
-As reported in the 2022 report4, the court upheld La Liga's request and given that the court order is still active, the IAS providers have since been blocking a list of IP addresses that are indicated to them by a study carried out by PriceWaterHouseCoopers as instructed by the same court order.
+During 2022, La Liga Nacional e Futbol Profesional, (La Liga) a legal entity registered in Spain holding the international audiovisual rights of the matches of the first and second divisions of the Spanish football league, and Infront Sports & Media AG, a legal entity registered in Switzerland separately filed a number applications in Court (First Hall of the Civil Court - Malta) requesting the issue of warrants of prohibitory injunction against the three largest IAS providers in Malta, namely, Melita Ltd, GO Plc and Epic Communications Ltd. The court upheld all the requests presented to it requiring the ISPs to block a number of IP addresses indicated to them by a study carried out by PriceWaterHouseCoopers as instructed in the same court order.
+The blocking of the IP addresses was restricted to cover the period of the respective football leagues during 2022/2023.